Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Closed-form expressions for and

-where $\Phi({\vw}_{u_i,t_i+1};\mathrm{d}_{u_i})$ is given by \eqref{eq:UserFailProbMarkov_current} by replacing $u_0$ with $u_i$.
-This equation \eqref{eq:UserFailProbMarkov_Future} is already \textit{intractable} whereas we are just focusing on the two first adjacent retransmissions.
-Obviously, it is even worse if we consider more retransmissions.
-Therefore the benchmark procedure will be only designed for $\rho=0$ or $\rho=1$, even if tested in the general case $\rho\in (0,1)$.
-More precisely, \textit{for any $\rho$, we apply the benchmark procedure designed for either $\rho=0$ or $\rho=1$, and keep the best result.} \end{description}
+where $\Phi({\bm{w}}_{u_i,t_i+1};\mathrm{d}_{u_i})$ is given by \eqref{eq:UserFailProbMarkov_current} by replacing $u_0$ with $u_i$.
+Equation \eqref{eq:UserFailProbMarkov_Future} is \textit{intractable} even considering only the first two adjacent retransmissions.
+This is exacerbated when one considers additional transmissions.
+Therefore, the baseline algorithm is only designed for $\rho=0$ or $\rho=1$, even if it is also tested in the general case $\rho\in (0,1)$.
+Specifically, for any $\rho$, we apply the baseline algorithm designed for either $\rho=0$ or $\rho=1$ and keep the best result.